ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [Tracing Text Provenance via Context-Aware Lexical Substitution]() | Yang et al, AAAI'22

-4. [Protecting Intellectual Property of Language Generation APIs with Lexical Watermark](https://arxiv.org/pdf/2112.02701.pdf) model extraction attack | | He et al, AAAI'22
+4. [Protecting Intellectual Property of Language Generation APIs with Lexical Watermark](https://arxiv.org/pdf/2112.02701.pdf) model extraction attack | [BibTex](): he2021protecting | He et al, AAAI'22

 <!-- 3.
 [Watermarking the outputs of structured prediction with an application in statistical machine translation](https://www.aclweb.org/anthology/D11-1126.pdf): proposed a method to watermark the outputs of machine learning models, especially machine translation, to be distinguished from the human-generated productions. | [BibTex](): venugopal2011watermarking | Venugopal et al, *Proceedings of the 2011 Conference on Empirical Methods in Natural Language Processing* 2011 -->